ahollist/kb/README.md

 ## Requirements
-Pico SDK is installed to the home folder: `~/pico/pico-sdk`
+Pico SDK is set in the env: `PICO_SDK_PATH` to the https://github.com/raspberrypi/pico-sdk/ repo

+FreeRTOS-Kernel is set in the env: `FREERTOS_KERNEL_PATH` to the https://github.com/FreeRTOS/FreeRTOS-Kernel repo

 arm-none-eabi toolchain is installed to: `/opt/toolchains/arm-gnu-toolchain-14.2.rel1-darwin-x86_64-arm-none-eabi/bin/arm-none-eabi-gcc`